jacksight/xina520_official_jailbreak/WARNINGS.md

 This jailbreak is currently in its **public beta stage** and due to this you **WILL** encounter issues at a certain point of time.

-Not only that, but this jailbreak is a **rootless jailbreak.** Due to the rootless environments that were needed for XinaA15, many tweaks will be unsupported and will need an update to support rootless.
+Not only that, but this jailbreak is a **rootless jailbreak.** Due to the rootless nature of XinaA15, many tweaks will be unsupported and will need an update to support rootless & iOS 15.
 If you install an untrusted, ancient (not updated), unsupported, or root-only tweak, you may encounter any of the issues below.

 **Issues that COULD occur if used incorrectly:**
 - [**Device bootlooping**](https://ios.cfw.guide/troubleshooting/#bootloops) → A forever-booting Apple logo.